theOrillian/website/content/post/up-and-running-with-hugo.md

 +++

-Like all new technologies, this will be a learn as you go process.
+Like all new technologies, this will be a learn-as-you-go process.
 This post describes the process of creating and developing <a href="https://orillian.com" target="_blank">theOrillian</a> website.
-As new features are implemented, the post will be updated...
+This post will serve as my learn-as-you-go test post.
+As new features are discovered/implemented, the post will be updated.

 <!--more-->